UserDna95/Hospitality-Dashboard/README.md

 Power BI dashboard analyzing room bookings in different hotels across different cities in India.

 Problem Statement:
-What is leading the sales revenue for hotels?
+What is causing a drop in market share and revenue for AtliQ Grands across multiple hotels in India?

 Step 1)
 Run basic queries in SQL to understand the dataset